Carlos Pizarro Leongómez: The M-19

-By this time, the Revolutionary Armed Forces of Colombia (Fuerzas Armadas Revolucionarias de Colombia, FARC) guerrilla had been growing in power and influence and had adopted a communist ideology after having started as a liberal movement.
-The leaders of the FARC started thinking of switching strategies and bringing the armed conflict to the big cities, and members like Jaime Batemán Cayon started working on the organization of an urban guerrilla movement, and to do so started to recruit the young members of the JUCO.
-Pizarro was among those who were contacted by the guerrilla, and following these early contacts an 18 year old Pizarro decided to move to the countryside without completing his degree to engage in social work in the zones marked by the political violence that had occurred during and after the La Violencia period, and which were under the control of communists who had been liberals during the time, including the regions of Puerto Boyacá and Yacopí.
-Around this time he finally made the decision to enlist in the Revolutionary Armed Forces of Colombia (Fuerzas Armadas Revolucionarias de Colombia, FARC) in 1972 at the age of 18.
-This was not an uncommon decision during the time, and there he joined many of his future comrades in the M-19 like Jaime Batemán Cayon and Álvaro Fayad.
-During these days the guerrilla soldiers were essentially armed farmers and their economic support came for their growing crops to sell, with interspersed combats with the army.
-During this period Pizarro's seizures caused by disrhytmia worsened.
+By this time, the Revolutionary Armed Forces of Colombia (Fuerzas Armadas Revolucionarias de Colombia, FARC guerrilla) had been growing in power and influence and had adopted the communist ideology.
+The leaders of the FARC started thinking of switching strategies and bringing the armed conflict to the big cities, and members like Jaime Batemán Cayón started working on the organization of an urban guerrilla movement, and to do so started to recruit the members of the JUCO.
+Pizarro was among those who were contacted.
+He decided to move to the countryside without completing his studies or degree to engage in political and armed work.
+He enlisted in the Revolutionary Armed Forces of Colombia (Fuerzas Armadas Revolucionarias de Colombia, FARC) from 1970 to 1973..

+During this period Pizarro's epileptic seizures caused by a traumatic birth worsened.

-Pizarro and the young and few members of the urban front started to have confrontations with the traditional leaders of FARC who mostly disregarded them, and resented their views.
-Following the death by gun squad of a fellow urban guerrilla Luis Alfonso Gil Ospina for contravening the orders of his guerrilla superiors, and the discontent with the hierarchies and rigidization of the FARC, Pizarro decided to desert FARC on September 11, 1973, the very day of the death of Salvador Allende.
-Back in the city he reestablished his contact with his old friend Jaime Bateman, Álvaro Fayad "the Turk", Luis Otero Cifuentes, Vera Grabe, Iván Marino Ospina and others.
-Bateman had been working towards an urban guerrilla movement since his days at the FARC, and together they founded the April 19 Movement (M-19), at the end of 1973.
+Pizarro and the young members of the urban front started to have differences and confrontations with the leaders of FARC who mostly disregarded them, and did not agree with their views.
+Following the death by gun squad of a fellow urban guerrilla Luis Alfonso Gil Ospina for contravening the orders of his guerrilla superiors, and the discontent with the hierarchies and political proyect of the FARC, Pizarro decided to desert FARC on September 11, 1973.

+Back in the city he reestablished his contacts with Jaime Bateman, Álvaro Fayad "the Turk", Luis Otero Cifuentes, Vera Grabe, Iván Marino Ospina and other "guerrilleros".
+Bateman had been working towards an urban guerrilla movement since his days at the FARC, and together they decided to found the April 19 Movement (M-19), at the end of 1973.

-The M-19 was an urban, nationalistic, Bolivarian, and social democratic guerrilla group.
-Following a media campaign that involved graffiti and enigmatic messages on newspapers, the M-19 conducted their first action on 17 January 1974, by stealing the sword of Simón Bolívar from the Quinta de Bolívar.
-The sword became the symbol of the guerrillas' fight under the slogan of "Bolivar your sword returns to the fight".
+The M-19 was an urban, nationalistic, Bolivarian guerrilla group.
+Following a media campaign that involved graffiti and enigmatic messages on newspapers, the M-19 conducted one of their first publicity actions on 17 January 1974, by stealing the sword of Simón Bolívar from the Quinta de Bolívar museum.
+The sword became the symbol of the guerrillas' war under the slogan of "Bolivar your sword returns to the war".

 On January 31, 1991, Antonio Navarro, a leader of the M-19, returned the sword as part of the group's peace negotiations with the government.